fjeh98fjdhle/basic-math-calculator/README.md

 # basic-math-calculator
-This is a math calculator with a text-interface.(not yet)
+This is a math calculator with a text-interface.(not yet) If you get an error with some type of calculation, please issue it and I will fix it.

 # capabilities
 computes a single-variable function with basic mathematical operations "+","-","/","*".